 Operation Christmas Child

 Every year, Operation Christmas Child collects shoe boxes that are filled with everything from toys to toothpaste.
 All of these boxes are sent to less fortunate children from ages 2-14.
-If you are interested in filling a shoe box, visit http://www.samaritanspurse.org/what-we-do/operation-christmas-child/ to learn more.
+If you are interested in filling a shoe box, visit the Operation Christmas Child Shoebox Outreach page to learn more.

 Instill some friendly competition in your school with a penny war.
 Divide up by grade, by homeroom, or floor.
 Then, have everyone bring in pennies for their specified group.
 If nickels are dropped into one group’s bucket, then 5 pennies are subtracted from that group’s total.
 Whoever ends up with the most money in their bucket minus the nickels, dimes, or quarters, earns a surprise (pizza party, free pencils, etc).
 Then, donate all of the money raised to a local food pantry or agency in need.